waleed-qureshi/genomic-feature-analysis-pipeline/README.md

 This project serves as a portfolio of the following professional skills:

 ### 🧬 Bioinformatics & Domain Expertise
-- **Genome Data Processing**: Practical handling of FASTA and GFF3 standards.
+- **Genome Data Processing**: Programmatic processing of FASTA and GFF3 genomic data.
 - **Biological Analysis**: Implementation of GC content analysis and genomic feature length distributions.
 - **Standard Compliance**: Adherence to NCBI reference genome standards.